largehrcollider/blyp/CONTRIBUTING.md

 ## Branch Naming Syntax
 * `master` used for final deployment
 * `staging` used for last checks before deployment
 * `dev` used to sync peer work before sending it out to the world.
 No PRs from forks from here onwards.
+You should always check out new branches from here.
-* `feat/<featurename>` as many as you like
+* `feat/<featurename>` for any work in progress.
+Make sure branch name ends with `#<issue number>` if you want it to be tracked on waffle io.
+Will only take effect once branch is in organization repo.
+No need to squash or take any history ammending actions since these are for your personal use.

 ## Commit Message Syntax